 After the conference, there will be an open call for expanded papers to be published in a collection of essays on speculations in literature and on screen in Canada.

 We are pleased to announce that the invited keynote speaker for 20/20 Vision: Speculating in Literature and Film in Canada is Cherie Dimaline.
 She lives in Ontario and is a member of the Georgian Bay Métis Community.
-Her fifth novel, Empire of Wild, will be published soon, and she is currently working on the television adaptation of her 2017 bestselling novel The Marrow Thieves.
+Her fifth novel, Empire of Wild, was published in September 2019 and is number one on Indigo’s list of best books of the year.
+She is currently working on the television adaptation of her 2017 bestselling novel The Marrow Thieves.

 The Marrow Thieves focuses on a young Indigenous protagonist and his created “family” in a near-future dystopian Canada.
 The novel won a Governor General’s Award (2017), Kirkus Prize for Young Readers (2017), Sunburst Award for Excellence in Canadian Literature of the Fantastic (2018), Burt Award for First Nations, Inuit and Métis Young Adult Literature (2018), and Amy Mathers Teen Book Award (2018).
 The Marrow Thieves was also a finalist for the White Pine Award and Trillium Book Award in 2018; it was shortlisted for CBC’s Canada Reads contest and appeared as a Book of the Year in lists by publications such as the Globe and Mail newspaper and the School Library Journal.Further details about the conference program will be posted in spring 2020.